saumywasntthere/Basic-Calculator/README.md

-# Basic-Calculator
+# C Projects
-A simple calculator that performs basic operations like addition, subtraction, multiplication, and division using C.
+A bunch of projects I made using c.